felipelouza/apsp/README.md

 **Output:**

-The algorithms outputs _.bin_ files at input folder.
+Both algorithms output _.bin_ files at input folder (if OUTPUT=1).

-In order to compare the output produced by both algorithms, one may run:
+In order to compare the output produced, one may run:

 ```sh
 make diff
 ```

 Note: both algorithms need [sdsl-lite](https://github.com/simongog/sdsl-lite).

 #references: